Marko Marin

-Marko Marin (Марко Марин, born 13 March 1989) is a German former professional footballer who played as an attacking midfielder and left winger.
+Marko Marin (Марко Марин, born 13 March 1989) is a German former professional footballer who played as an attacking midfielder and winger.
 He was known for his acceleration, dribbling, agility, creativity, versatility, technical skill and playmaking ability.
+Currently, he is the technical director at Red Star Belgrade.

 Marin previously played for Bundesliga clubs Borussia Mönchengladbach and Werder Bremen, before signing for Chelsea in 2012.
 He spent most of his time out on loan at four clubs in four countries before leaving for Olympiacos in 2016, then Red Star Belgrade in 2018.

 A full German international from 2008 to 2010, he won 16 caps and represented the country at the 2010 World Cup, where they came third.

 Early life

 Marin was born in Bosanska Gradiška, SR Bosnia and Herzegovina, SFR Yugoslavia (modern-day Gradiška, Bosnia and Herzegovina) to Bosnian Serb parents, mother Borka Marin and father Ranko Marin.
 Marin was only two years old when the family moved to Germany in 1991 due to his mother's job.
 Growing up in Frankfurt, Marin began playing football with local clubs.